wagtail/wagtail/docs/tutorial/deployment.md

 ```

 8. Create your Fly.io project by running `fly launch`.
 Then press `y` to configure the settings.
-9. It leads to a fly.io website.
-Fill the folliwng fields as follows
+9. You will be taken to an admin screen on fly.io.
+Fill out the fields as follows:

 | Field                                                     | Instruction                                                                          |
 |-----------------------------------------------------------|--------------------------------------------------------------------------------------|